saumyasingh048/ChitChatDjango/README.md

 1) First of all, download the the Zip Folder on your local machine.
 2) Extract the files, and open the main folder using VS Code.
 3) Open a new terminal.
-4) Change Directory using sc command, and get inside djangochat,using the following: **cd djangochat**
+4) Change Directory using cd command, and get inside djangochat,using the following: **cd djangochat** Take reference from the following screenshot, as of what the actual path needs to look like:
 <img width="564" alt="image" src="https://user-images.githubusercontent.com/56543617/194283714-e650ec44-6ec1-4db7-b28b-0097924455c7.png">

 5) Now, finally, start the server, using following command: **python manage.py runserver**